 We decided to look for a Holiday Park near Tuncurry and selected Discovery Park because of its serene location near the lake and very competitive rates of a nice furnished Villa online .
-The park offers a wide range of accommodation ranging from basic cabins to three-bedroom villas with jacuzzi.
-These facilities cater to large groups and families as there is plenty of play area, an outdoor pool, bbq area and common lounge and indoor kitchen.
+The park offers a wide range of accommodations ranging from basic cabins to three-bedroom villas with a jacuzzi.
+These facilities cater to large groups and families as there is plenty of play area, an outdoor pool, bbq area and common lounge and an indoor kitchen.
 What else do you ask for a lazy and relaxed holiday?
 I highly recommend this location if you are travelling with family.

 I went for an early morning walk near the John Wrights Park where weekend markets are held on every Saturday.
 There are a couple of high buildings offering serviced apartments.
 This neighbourhood has some Caravan Parks as well.
 This presence of different kinds of accommodation gives an indication of the number of visitors coming to this region during the busy summer season.

 Here are some more pictures from my 2-night stay at the Discovery Park in Forster.